Tobermory Cruise with a Baby or Toddler (2023)

 Both DROP-OFF cruises

-- If you choose to get off at Flowerpot Island, you will be there for 3 hours before the next boat comes
+- If you choose to get off at Flowerpot Island, you will be there for 1-3 hours (depending on which time frame you choose) before the next boat comes

 You must buy a Fathom Five National Marine Park pass if you’re stopping on Flowerpot Island.
 Adults cost $6.90 each, and youth 0-17 years old are free of charge.
 You can buy these passes from the cruise provider directly, or online through Parks Canada.